nsidc/qgreenland/doc/CONTRIBUTING.md

 data/working-storage/fetch-datasets
 ```

-Datasets are fetched for their original locations and written to this
+Datasets are fetched from their original locations and written to this
 directory.